-Golf leagues where individual players could sign up and play with individuals other High school level, non school related baseball, tennis leagues.
-P315 497 (-4928)-628 h High-school age basketball program and/or league, climbing walls/bouldering opportunities, high-school and adult indoor volley program and/or league ball historical city walking tours. r is (((((((((((((((((((((((((((((((((((( I am not sure fascas Arvidd filith yadir Araudysumacracinosuu I can't think of anything I don't know what is currently offered I know that you offer recreational corn hole games in the summer, think that kubb would be a great summer game that many would p quickly I would like to see more activities for senior citizens.
-I Would like to see more activities for senior cluzers. kunstantis edigist navangganggan; 3/9/388 Ice skating, summer soccer, tennis, football, hockey I'd like to see more Boot camp, cross fit type of programs offered a fter 5pm.
-Indoor pickleball, outdoor pool Bealler thi hip agt sig daift to figger de pliconesse een It would be great if the city allowed more spots for the Plymouth Ca Special Olympics to practice. anton Just fix the parks we have.
-Get rid of wood chips add soft asphalt p Water the grass, cut the branches overgrown.
-Rake the parks to pi sticks.
+Golf leagues where individual players could sign up and play with other individuals

+High school level, non school related baseball, tennis leagues.

+High-school age basketball program and/or league, climbing walls/bouldering opportunities, high-school and adult indoor volleyball program and/or league

+historical city walking tours.

+I am not sure

+I can't think of anything

+I don't know what is currently offered

+I know that you offer recreational corn hole games in the summer, and I think that kubb would be a great summer game that many would pick up on quickly I would like to see more activities for senior citizens.

+Transfer and the Co Good Hole Control Control of Control Contr

+Ice skating, summer soccer, tennis, football, hockey

+I'd like to see more Boot camp, cross fit type of programs offered after 5pm.

+Indoor pickleball, outdoor pool

+It would be great if the city allowed more spots for the Plymouth Canton Special Olympics to practice.

+Just fix the parks we have.
+Get rid of wood chips add soft asphalt pads, Water the grass, cut the branches overgrown.
+Rake the parks to pick up sticks.
 Just fix what we already have.
-Our parks are embarrassing. ck up Lacrosse lacrosse and paddle ball Mens Hockey league 30 years up.
-More activities for seniors, like Trivia NATIONS OF WARRY AND More athletics to get kids outside and away from screens. · All the draw of more classes offered for seniors for exercise or recreation ex. danc classes)e More open skate at community center NAMES SOFTWARE SOFTWARE SOFTWARE More pickleball elenditus al disabilità della disabilità di disabilità di disabilità di disabilità di disabilità di disabilità More pickleball onomicon intitodonica de mentido, de docu More Pickleball offerings 10 to 10 More senior activities or mixed ages meetikas milikus isooluusum mehikisikkaikanise More senior programs at the cultural center in the day time. la quide, som place periode fra mode for advance do en electric pilodo performance
+Our parks are embarrassing.
+Lacrosse

+lacrosse and paddle ball

+Mens Hockey league 30 years up.

+More activities for seniors, like Trivia

+More athletics to get kids outside and away from screens.

+more classes offered for seniors for exercise or recreation ex. dance classes

+More open skate at community center

+More pickleball

+More pickleball

+More Pickleball offerings

+More senior activities or mixed ages

+More senior programs at the cultural center in the day time.